wellnessliving/wl-sdk/README.md

 `\WellnessLiving\Config\WlConfigProduction` (by default it inherits `\WellnessLiving\Config\WlConfigDeveloper`) which leads to staging.

-## Notes about our release rollout process
+## Notes about our release rollout process and versioning

 We have three development branches: